-There will continue to be It is proposed that there will be numerous "Entry Points" to ensure that so that access opportunities are maximised and dispersed.
-This also This will accommodates people arriving from many different directions and by different modes of travel and will avoids concentrations of visitors.
+There will continue to be numerous "Entry Points" to ensure that access opportunities are maximised and dispersed.
+This also accommodates people arriving from many different directions and by different modes of travel and avoids concentrations of visitors.

 Entries in the public domain will not usually be built structures.
 Rather, they will continue to be spaces that serve as an entry and do not need to be given strong emphasis.